gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 of consensus critical code.

-Where a patch set proposes to change the Gridcoin consensus, it must have been discussed extensively on the mailing and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Gridcoin consensus, it must have been discussed extensively on Slack/GitHub and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.

 ### Finding Reviewers